-Civil ceremony wedding venues are hugely popular throughout the UK.
+Civil ceremony wedding venues are hugely popular throughout the England and Wales.
 However, what exactly does it mean to be a licensed wedding venue?

 Civil Ceremony Wedding Venues FAQ

 If I want to get married in Scotland or Northern Ireland, are the regulations for my civil ceremony different from England and Wales?

 The below requirements only apply to weddings in England and Wales.
 In Scotland, humanist ceremonies are legally binding, so brides in Scotland have more flexibility when choosing their wedding venues.
 Unlike civil ceremonies, humanist weddings do not require specific wording, or for the ceremony to be under a permanent structure.
 You can also include religious elements in your humanist ceremony.
 If you’re a bride in Scotland, ask your wedding venue about what kind of ceremony would work best for you.

 Can any wedding venue in Glasgow & South West Scotland have a civil ceremony license?

 Not just traditional wedding venues have civil ceremony licenses.
 Some more unique venues including safari parks, tree houses and beach venues have this license.
 If they’re on our civil ceremony venue list, then you can legally marry there.
 However, don’t assume that more traditional venues always have a civil ceremony license.
 Some you can only have your wedding reception at but you will have to check with the wedding venue itself.
 Take a look at our range of civil ceremony licensed venues in Glasgow & South West Scotland.